HReynaud/EchoNet-Synthetic/README.md

 ## Introduction

-This repository contains the code for the paper [EchoNet-Synthetic: Privacy-preserving Video Generation for Safe Medical Data Sharing](https://arxiv.org/abs/2406.00808).
+This repository contains the code and model weights for the paper *[EchoNet-Synthetic: Privacy-preserving Video Generation for Safe Medical Data Sharing](https://arxiv.org/abs/2406.00808)*.
 Hadrien Reynaud, Qingjie Meng, Mischa Dombrowski, Arijit Ghosh, Alberto Gomez, Paul Leeson and Bernhard Kainz.
-(2024) MICCAI 24.
+MICCAI 2024.

 EchoNet-Synthetic presents a protocol to generate surrogate privacy-compliant datasets that are as valuable as their original counterparts to train downstream models (e.g. regression models).